coolbeans47/microthings8266-hub/README.md

 # microthings8266-hub

-The Microthings8266 project is made of of a web application (the hub) that allows easy communication to ESP8266 devices running on the network.
+The Microthings8266 project is made up of a web application (the hub) that allows easy communication to ESP8266 devices running on the network.
 The microthings8266-device project is the application that is loaded onto each device (via Arduino IDE).